-EyeGate Pharmaceuticals, Inc. was formed in Delaware on December 26, 2004.
+Kiora Pharmaceuticals, Inc. was formed in Delaware on December 26, 2004, and completed a name change from EyeGate Pharmaceuticals, Inc. to Kiora Pharmaceuticals, Inc. on November 8, 2021.
 We were originally incorporated in 1998 under the name of Optis France S.A. in Paris, France.
 At that time, the name of the French corporation was changed to EyeGate Pharma S.A.S. and became a subsidiary of EyeGate Pharmaceuticals, Inc. EyeGate Pharma S.A.S. was dissolved effective December 30, 2020.
+Bayon, Jade and Panoptes are wholly-owned subsidiaries of Kiora Pharmaceuticals, Inc.